 Autism

-Speech: Phonological delays, articulation difficulties, motor speech difficulties, Apraxia
+Phonological delays, articulation difficulties, motor speech difficulties, Apraxia

 Language: Expressive, receptive, and pragmatic language delays